The two definitions of the index difference: Proof of the main result

-be the space of all smooth families $A: \bI \to \pseudir{}(E)$ such that $A( 1 )$ is invertible and $A(-1)=B$.
+be the space of all smooth families $A: \bI \to \pseudir{V}$ such that $A( 1 )$ is invertible and $A(-1)=B$.
 There is a map

-one uses Proposition \ref{fredholmproperty:familywise} to show that $t \mapsto \normalize{A(t)}$ defines an element in $\Omega \Fred^{p,q} (L^2 (M;E))$ and that $\Theta$ is continuous.
+one uses Proposition \ref{fredholmproperty:familywise} to show that $t \mapsto \normalize{A(t)}$ defines an element in $\Omega \Fred^{p,q} (L^2 (M;V))$ and that $\Theta$ is continuous.
 The analytical core of Theorem \ref{isomorphism-theorem} is the following result.

-\begin{proposition} Let $M$ and $E$ as above.
-Assume that the Hilbert space $H:=L^2 (M;E)$ is ample and that there exists an invertible pseudo-Dirac operator $B$ on $E$.
+\begin{proposition} Let $M$ and $V$ as above.
+Assume that the Hilbert space $H:=L^2 (M;V)$ is ample and that there exists an invertible $\Cl^{p,q}$-linear, odd pseudo-Dirac operator $B$ on $V$.
 Then the map $\Theta$ is a weak homotopy equivalence. \end{proposition}

-The idea for the proof of Proposition \ref{thm:invertiblepseudos} that we give is borrowed from Boo{\ss} and Wojciechowski \cite[\S 15]{BW}.
-We will use the following general result on homotopy types of open subsets of topological vector spaces.
+The idea for the proof of Proposition \ref{thm:invertiblepseudos} that we give is borrowed from Boo{\ss}-Wojciechowski \cite[\S 15]{BW}.
+We will use the following general result on homotopy types of open subsets of topological vector spaces, due to Palais.

-\begin{theorem} (Palais, \cite[Corollary to Theorem 12]{Pal2}) Let $f:V_0\to V_1$ be a continuous linear map between locally convex topological vector spaces.
+\begin{theorem} \cite[Corollary to Theorem 12]{Pal2} Let $f:V_0\to V_1$ be a continuous linear map between locally convex topological vector spaces.
 Assume that $f$ has dense image.
 Let $U \subset V_1$ be open.
 Then $f|_{f^{-1}(U)}: f^{-1}(U) \to U$ is a weak homotopy equivalence. \end{theorem} The linear structure in Theorem \ref{palais2} is essential, and the first step is to replace $A \mapsto \normalize{A}$ by a linear map.
 Consider $S:= (1+B^2)^{-1/2}$, which is an invertible pseudo-differential operator of order $-1$.